Welcome to the KörberHaus

 - Official opening

-KörberHaus-Zeitung 2019"Wir bauen"
+KörberHaus-Zeitung 2021"Wir bauen"

-KörberHaus-Zeitung 2020"Wir engagieren uns"
+KörberHaus-Zeitung 2020"Wir legen los"

-KörberHaus-Zeitung 2021A place for coming together
+KörberHaus-Zeitung 2019A place for coming together

-The goal of the partner organizations is to use the KörberHaus and the LichtwarkTheater located there to jointly create an attractive place that draws people and brings them together.
-The KörberHaus is intended to enable and support the active participation, togetherness and voluntary work of the people of Bergedorf - through events, educational offerings, debates, and spaces and opportunities to put their own ideas into practice.
-To this end, the partners in the KörberHaus are creating a joint offering for the whole of Bergedorf - which will become even more diverse through the possibility of using the premises by other Bergedorf organizations and actors.
+The goal of the partner organisations is, together with the KörberHaus and the Lichtwark Theatre on site, to create an attractive place that draws people in and brings them together.
+The KörberHaus is intended to enable and support active participation, togetherness and voluntary work among the people of Bergedorf – through events, educational offers, debates, and spaces and opportunities to put their own ideas into practice.
+To this end, the partners in the KörberHaus are creating a joint offering for all of Bergedorf – which becomes even more diverse through the possibility of using the premises by other Bergedorf organisations and actors.

 -